adrianRfeeger/EzShareApp/README.md

 **Buttons:**
 - **Browse:** Selects the directory to download the files to.
-- **ez Share Config:** Opens the configuration page for the ez Share SD card in the default browser.
+- **ez Share Config:** Opens the configuration web page for the ez Share SD card.
 - **Start:** Initiates the synchronisation process.
 - **Save Settings:** Saves the current settings to `config.ini`.
 - **Restore Defaults:** Restores the default settings.